BLT Scrambled Eggs

 - 6 ounces thick-cut bacon (about 4 slices), medium dice

 - 10 large eggs

 - 2 tablespoons milk (not nonfat)

-Freshly ground black pepper
+- Freshly ground black pepper

-2 medium leeks, quartered lengthwise and thinly sliced (white and light green parts only)
+- 2 medium leeks, quartered lengthwise and thinly sliced (white and light green parts only)

 - 1Place the bacon in a large nonstick frying pan over medium heat and cook, stirring occasionally, until crisped and browned, about 15 minutes.
 Meanwhile, prepare the egg mixture and cut up the tomatoes.

 - 2Place the eggs, mayonnaise, and milk in a large bowl and whisk until the eggs are broken up and the mixture is thoroughly combined; set aside.

 - 3Core and cut the tomatoes into small dice, place them in a small bowl, and season with salt and pepper; set aside.

 - 4When the bacon is ready, remove it with a slotted spoon to a small paper-towel-lined plate and set it aside.